 - Within 24 hours of registration/No access or participation in course/Full refund

 - After 24 hours of registration/No participation in course/Full refund LESS $50 processing fee per course (only if refund request is within 7 days of registration)

 - There are no refunds for semester courses in the last three weeks of the course

 - No course changes after 7 days from purchase.

 Each district and state has its own requirements for acceptance of professional development courses.
 PDI is happy to provide you with a detailed syllabus to submit to your district or state for approval prior to registering for a course.
 Click here for a letter you can provide to your district or state with details about PDI.
-Click here for a letter from UC San Diego Extension Assistant Dean, Dr. Morgan Appel, regarding credit that you can provide to your district or state.
+Click here for a letter from University of California San Diego Division of Extended Studies Assistant Dean, Dr. Morgan Appel, regarding credit that you can provide to your district or state.

 View PDI's Catalog of Courses

 Check out a list of all PDI graduate-level online courses or sort by grade level or subject area.

 Quick access to register for PDI's online courses using our secure system.

 Find out how to reach PDI and get answers to any questions you may have.